efekarakus/efekarakus-blog/_posts/2026-05-03-rules-of-thumb-for-harness-engineering.md

 ### **1. Don't bring your intelligence as instructions**

 This is the most common feedback I give in code reviews.
-Frontier models like Claude Opus are smarter than you and I. The following guidance from Anthropic on authoring `CLAUDE.md` files and skills applies equally to the system prompt:
+Frontier models like Claude Opus are extremely capable.
+By and large, most instructions added to the system prompt or skills are unnecessary.
+The following guidance from Anthropic on authoring `CLAUDE.md` files and skills applies equally to the system prompt:

 > *Keep it concise.
 For each line, ask: "Would removing this cause Claude to make mistakes?"
 If not, cut it.
 Bloated CLAUDE.md files cause Claude to ignore your actual instructions!*
 > [Write an effective CLAUDE.md](https://code.claude.com/docs/en/best-practices#write-an-effective-claude-md)